imzanlior/dusky/README.md

 [discord]: https://discord.gg/Nv2a7yTBQS

-## Updated demo video now out on YouTube with all major features covered!
+## Updated demo video now out on YouTube with all major features covered! (since this video around 5 major features have been added, see below for details)

 [Watch now][video]